evkx/evkx.github.io/content/models/audi/a6_e-tron/s6_avant_e-tron/_index.md

 ## Availability & Pricing

-This model made its world premiere on 31.07.2024, with deliveries anticipated to begin in December 2024.<div class="mt-3 mb-3">
+This model made its world premiere on 31.07.2024, with deliveries anticipated to begin in December 2024.
+Please note that this model is available exclusively in Europe.<div class="mt-3 mb-3">
 <a href="../" class="text-decoration-none text-black">
 <strong><i class="bi-arrow-left"></i> Audi A6 e-tron </strong>
 </a>